 Don’t believe in programming gurus!
 Said that, let’s go to some definitions, and then, take a look at the lies they’ve been telling.

 Functional programming aims to implement the λ-calculus as a programming environment.

 Functional programming (and λ-calculus) is not about using functions, nor even about quitting object orientation.

 λ-calculus is about first-class and higher-order functions, and everything as a function.
-Of course “everything as a function” is a bit radical for the programming context (but not impossible), however every other lambda feature is reasonable to be called functional programming.
+Of course “everything as a function” is a bit dramatic for the programming context (but not impossible), however every other lambda feature is reasonable to be called functional programming.